sudoTinaW/blog/_posts/2020-08-04-binary-tree.md

 }
 ```

 ### Summery:

 - If an operation's requirement doesn't need any left or right subtree's info but only use root's info, we can use **traversal** directly.
   - [481.
 Binary Tree Leaf Sum](# 481.
 Binary Tree Leaf Sum): We only need to check whether a node is a leaf and calculate the sum.
 The calculation doesn't need any info from left or right subtree.
-- If an operation's requirement need all nodes info from left or right subtree, even though, we need all nodes on left or right subtree, we still need to run operation on all nodes.
-We still can use **traversal**.
+- If an operation's requirement need all nodes info from left or right subtree, we shall try to use **traversal**.
+Even though, we need info from left or right subtree, we shall be able to use  **divide-conquer**.
+However, if we use  **divide-conquer**, we need to save a list of all sub nodes' info, which is not suitable for **divide-conquer**.
   - [95.
 Validate Binary Search Tree](https://www.lintcode.com/problem/validate-binary-search-tree/description): One of the requirements is all nodes on left subtree must be less than the root and right subtree must be greater than root.
-Here we need to check whether each node is in a range using traversal.
+Here we will use traversal to check whether each node is in a range.
 - If an operation's requirment need left or right subtree's result, and result usually contains countable properties( most of them is 1) not a list, we will use **divide-conquer**.
   - [97.
 Maximum Depth of Binary Tree](#97.
 Maximum Depth of Binary Tree): Maximum depth is max of left subtree's maximum depth and right subtree's maximum depth + 1.
 Here we need to use left subtree's result, and right subtree's result.
 We will use divide-conquer.
 - If an operration's requirment only need left or right subtree info but not root's info, we shall **pass 2 nodes into the method** and find rules with left and right subtree's children.
 It can use **traversal or divide-conquer**